 One of the most essential goods to come from the Amazon rainforest is rubber.
 But it wasn’t until the early 1800s that rubber saw its first direct implementation in the industrialized world.

-It all started when Charles Goodyear dropped rubber and sulfur on a hotplate by accident, causing form a leather-like substance that could also stay elastic.
+It all started when Charles Goodyear dropped rubber and sulfur on a hotplate by accident.
+This formed a leather-like substance that could also stay elastic.
 Thus, with the introduction of automobiles in the 19th century, the Amazon rubber boom began.

 So, what exactly is the Amazon rubber boom?
-The Amazon Rubber Boom, which occurred primarily from 1879 to 1921 is been referred to as the production and commercialization of rubber, and it was a significant part of the financial and social history of Brazil and other Amazonian regions in the world.
+The Amazon Rubber Boom, which occurred primarily from 1879 to 1921 is been referred to as the production and commercialization of rubber.
+It was a significant part of the financial and social history of Brazil and other Amazonian regions in the world.

 As the demand for rubber increased, quaint river towns like Manaus, Brazil, were overnight transformed into thriving commercial hubs.
 This was harming the indigenous population in Brazil, Peru, and Ecuador but a sizable working population was needed for rubber production.